-After reading the textbook, how do you feel the book's content, techniques, strategies, lessons, and activities can help you incorporate the TPSR model into your Physical Education class?
+After reading the textbook, how do you feel the books content, techniques, strategies, activities, and lessons can help your students meet the goal of physical literacy?
 What will you take away from this course?
-What techniques, strategies, lessons, and activities will you incorporate to ensure your lessons are displaying the four thematic objectives of student relationships, integration, transfer, and empowerment (SITE)?
+What techniques, strategies, and activities will you incorporate to align instruction with National Standards and learning outcomes?
 Explain in detail.

-- 3-5 pages in APA format

-Utilize the textbook
+- 3-5 pages in APA format - Utilize the textbook